The DOM (Document Object Model) is a programming interface for HTML and XML documents.

 The DOM is the “standard” that this tree of nodes follows.
 It is a structured and hierarchical way to access and manipulate the content and structure of a web page.

-In this way, it acts as the bridge between the content of a web page and the programming languages that can dynamically manipulate it (for example, to change an element, add or remove one, etc.).
+In this way, it acts as the bridge between the content of a web page and programming languages that can manipulate it dynamically (for example, to change an element, add or remove one, etc).

-The basic structure of the DOM can be visualized as a tree with the root node (the document) at the top, and the elements, attributes, and text as child nodes and subnodes.
+The basic structure of the DOM can be visualized as a tree with the root node (the document) at the top, and elements, attributes, and text as child nodes and sub-nodes.

 For example, when the browser receives this HTML,